 Now here’s the real kicker.
 In 1906, the North Dakota Agricultural Experiment sent out 24 surveys to flour mill executives and asked them about their thoughts on the flour bleaching process.
 Eighteen of those millers wrote back and said that flour bleaching was unnecessary and harmful to those eating the flour and was deceitful to the public buying the flour.

 In 1910, bleach white flour was declared unfit as human food by the Federal Western District Court of Missouri.
 Legal wrangling ensued and the case wasn’t settled until 1919.
 But according to H.W.
-Wiley, first chief of the Food and Drug Administration, the enforcement of this law was "halted through the political influence of the flour millers" and "no notice of violations has since been made by the FDA."
-Mr. Wiley’s book "The History of a Crime Against the Pure Food Law" discusses this case.
+Wiley, the first chief of the Food and Drug Administration, the enforcement of this law was “halted through the political influence of the flour millers” and “no notice of violations has since been made by the FDA.”
+Mr. Wiley’s book “The History of a Crime Against the Pure Food Law” discusses this case.